 \subsection{Fuzzing and Directed Fuzzing}

-Coverage-guided greybox fuzzing (CGF) is an automated software-testing technique that dynamically feeds mutated inputs to programs to discover vulnerabilities.
-CGF employs lightweight instrumentation to collect runtime code-coverage feedback, guiding input generation toward unexplored program paths through evolutionary mutation.
+Coverage-guided greybox fuzzing (CGF) is an automated software testing technique that dynamically feeds mutated inputs to programs to discover vulnerabilities.
+CGF employs lightweight instrumentation to collect runtime code coverage feedback, guiding input generation toward unexplored program paths through evolutionary mutation.
 Tools such as AFL~\cite{afl} and libFuzzer~\cite{serebryany2016continuous} have discovered thousands of vulnerabilities.